hashicorp/terraform/examples/aws-eip/README.md

 run `terraform apply -var 'key_name={your_key_name}}'`

-Give couple of mins for userdata to insatll nginx, and then type the Elastic IP from outputs in your browser and see tegh nginx welcome page
+Give couple of mins for userdata to insatll nginx, and then type the Elastic IP from outputs in your browser and see the nginx welcome page